Odrakir/CoreTextHyphenation/README.md

 To do:
 - Highlighting should work with hyphenated words too.
 - More markup features
+- Add localization options (right now its working in spanish)

 Basic Core Text and Markup stuff based on the tutorial on raywenderlich.com (http://www.raywenderlich.com/4147/core-text-tutorial-for-ios-making-a-magazine-app)